Effects of radiative losses on the relativistic jets of high-mass microquasars: Physical scenario and numerical methods

 \subsection{Jet propagation}

-We generalize the model for the propagation of a relativistic jet as derived by e.g. \cite{marti1997morphology} and \cite{mizuta2004propagation}, where multidimensional effects are neglected and one-dimensional momentum balance between the beam with velocity $v_b$ and the ambient gas is assumed in the rest frame of the contact discontinuity at the head of the jet, to the case of an ambient medium with its own (non-relativistic) flow speed $v_w$.
+We generalize the model for the propagation of a relativistic jet as derived by \cite{marti1997morphology} and \cite{mizuta2004propagation}, for example, where multidimensional effects are neglected and 1D momentum balance between the beam with velocity $v_b$ and the ambient gas is assumed in the rest frame of the contact discontinuity at the head of the jet, to the case of an ambient medium with its own (nonrelativistic) flow speed $v_w$.
 We obtain the following expression for the jet head velocity (details are given in Sect.~\ref{sect:propmodel}):

 with $\eta^*$ the injected-to-ambient ratio of inertial density $\gamma^2\rho h=\gamma^2(\rho + \Gamma_1 p/c^2)$, $\Gamma_1\equiv\Gamma/(\Gamma-1)$.
-Parameters $\eta$ and $\eta^*$ are therefore linked by the relation:
+Parameters $\eta$ and $\eta^*$ are therefore linked by the relation

-Eq. \ref{eq:mombalf} recovers the equation derived in e.g. \cite{marti1997morphology} and \cite{mizuta2004propagation} by taking $v_w=0$.
-This model is useful to describe the early jet evolution, but several effects such as the growth of instabilities limits its applicability to longer term dynamics.
-One can also cite jet propagation models which take deceleration into account such as the extended Begelman-Cioffi model from \cite{scheck2002does} and the decelerated momentum balance from \cite{mukherjee2020simulating}, but these models aren't adapted to fit the dynamics of our HMMQ jets as they were developed in the context of AGN jets.
+Equation \ref{eq:mombalf} recovers the equation derived in \cite{marti1997morphology} and \cite{mizuta2004propagation}, for instance, by taking $v_w=0$.
+This model is useful to describe the early jet evolution, but several effects such as the growth of instabilities limit its applicability to longer-term dynamics.
+We can also cite jet propagation models that take deceleration into account, such as the extended Begelman-Cioffi model from \cite{scheck2002does} and the decelerated momentum balance from \cite{mukherjee2020simulating}, but these models are not adapted to fit the dynamics of our HMMQ jets as they were developed in the context of AGN jets.